Philanatidae/FaithfulFountain/README.md

 ## License

-This codebase is primarily licensed until the Mozilla Public License Version 2.0.
+This codebase is primarily licensed with the Mozilla Public License Version 2.0.
 See `LICENSE` for more information.
 All files in this repository are released under this license unless stated otherwise.

 This repository contains copies of some third-party software that are licensed differently.